-The absence of snakes in Ireland gave rise to the legend that they had all been banished by St. Patrick, He chased them into the sea after they attacked him during a 40-day fast he was undertaking on top of Mt Croagh Patrick.
+The absence of snakes in Ireland gave rise to the legend that they had all been banished by St. Patrick.
+Apparently he chased them into the sea after they attacked him during a 40-day fast he was undertaking on top of Mt Croagh Patrick.

 In my post "Fulacht fiadh - salt extraction facility?"
 I talked about the climate change patterns in Ireland over last 5,000 years and how they could have affected people's ability to extract salt from sea water.